intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 TODO: Diagram of two hop contexts

-Forward proxying, such as the protocols developed in MASQUE, uses both encryption (via TLS) and separation of connections (proxy hops that see different inner connections) to achieve privacy partitioning.
+Forward proxying, such as the protocols developed in MASQUE, uses both encryption (via TLS) and separation of connections (via proxy hops that see only the next hop) to achieve privacy partitioning.

 ## Oblivious HTTP